Code-Institute-Submissions/web_studio/README.md

    As a freelancer working for the agency I would like to be able to:

-       -  have a dashboard where I can update client on work progress
+       -  have a dashboard where I can update the client on work progress
-       -  comunicate with client through the dashboard
+       -  communicate with the client through the dashboard

    - #### Admin